 Career Consultancy services

-- Email Advice - these are 15 minute appointments to receive guidance in relation to an application, recruitment process or your career.
-Once you book this appointment you must send an email to N.R.M.Lewis@lboro.ac.uk with the document you would like to be reviewed or your questions.
+- Email Advice - these 15 minute appointments enable you to receive guidance in relation to an application, a recruitment process or your career options.
+Once you book this appointment, you must send an email to email@example.com with the document you would like to be reviewed or your questions.
 You can include your name, date and time of appointment in the subject line.
 You must send the email to your Careers Consultant before the appointment time.
 Please note that this is a 15 minute appointment and therefore only one document can be reviewed per slot.

-- Career Consultations - these are 30 minute sessions that offer tailored advice on your career prospects and plans.
+- Career Consultations - these 30 minute sessions are available for students wanting tailored advice on their career prospects and plans.

-- Interview coaching - these sessions are approximately 45 minutes long and are an opportunity for you to take part in a mock job interview before receiving personalised feedback on your performance.
+- Interview coaching - these 45 minutes sessions enable you to take part in a mock job interview, before receiving personalised feedback on your performance.

-To book a session, please visit the Student Support desk on the second floor of the campus or email our Careers Consultant, Nadine Lewis (N.R.M.Lewis@lboro.ac.uk)
+To book a session, please visit the Student Support desk on the second floor of the campus or email firstname.lastname@example.org.